ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/src/pages/master-detail-custom-detail/index.md

 The Detail Cell Renderer should be a [Cell Renderer](../component-cell-renderer/) component.
 See [Cell Renderer](../component-cell-renderer/) on how to build and register a Cell Renderer with the grid.

 The following examples demonstrate minimalist custom Detail Cell Renderer.
-Note that where a Detail Grid would normally appear, only the message "My Customer Detail" is shown.
+Note that where a Detail Grid would normally appear, only the message "My Custom Detail" is shown.

 <grid-example title='Simple Detail Cell Renderer' name='simple-custom-detail' type='generated' options='{ "enterprise": true, "exampleHeight": 545, "modules": ["clientside", "masterdetail", "menu", "columnpanel"] }'></grid-example>